Additional Addenda to The Evolution of Hospitality:

 Appendix Five: Xenia in the works of Homer

+Xenia is (or at any rate, should be) the archetypal "Hero's Journey" on the political Left.
+It's also the subplot of Homer's Odyssey.
+It's the recurring encounter with the alien, the foreign, the stranger, an alchemical dance that ascends to ever greater heights each time.
 Tamler Sommers and David Pizarro explored the concept, which one might say is the deus ex machina in Homer's works, or the key to understanding the entire epic.
 And they did so with reference to Emily Wilson's translations of the Illiad and Odyssey.
-This was a conversation, with most of the description provided by Sommers, however I resorted to combining Pizarro's contributions with his:
+Sommers later made the profound observation that "books seven and eight of the Odyssey are really about a journey to your home, which you consider sacred."
+This was a conversation, and most of the description was provided by Sommers, however I resorted to interposing Pizarro's contributions with his, and have not distinguished between the speakers:

 "The pretext for the Trojan war is that Menelaus wants his wife Helen back from Paris.
 But it wasn't just that Paris made off with his wife.
 This was also an extreme violation of xenia, the Greek code of hospitality that plays an absolutely enormous role in both texts, in all sorts of ways.
 First of all, Zeus, the head god of the Olympians, is the god of xenia.
 Like, he's in charge of upholding xenia, the expectations for how hosts should treat guests and guests should respond to hosts.
 Like, these are kind of sacred norms, certainly much more ethically central than in the United States today, where we barely have hospitality codes and norms.
 But my point here is that what Paris did in taking Helen wasn't just like, I'm cucking Menelaus, it's also a violation of this really central moral code of how guests and hosts should treat each other.
 And so that made Zeus, almost reluctantly, on the side of the Greeks in their battle against Troy.
 So that's the pretext for the war.